 Site Remediation-Federal and state environmental laws and regulations require the cleanup of discharged hazardous substances.
-They authorize the EPA, the NJDEP and private parties to commence lawsuits to compel clean-ups or seek reimbursement for such remediation.
+They authorize the EPA, the New Jersey Department of Environmental Protection (NJDEP) and private parties to commence lawsuits to compel clean-ups or seek reimbursement for such remediation.
 The clean-ups can be more complicated and costly when the hazardous substances are in or under a body of water.
 Clean-up obligations may be imposed regardless of the absence of fault, contractual agreements between parties, or the legality of activities at the time of discharge.